C0PEP0D/otto/paper/paper.md

 `OTTO` aims at facilitating future research:

   1. New heuristic policies can easily be implemented, visualized, and evaluated.
-To facilitate comparison to existing baselines, the performance of several policies (including infotaxis and near-optimal) are summarized in a freely available dataset generated with `OTTO` [@dataset].
+To facilitate comparison to existing baselines, the performance of several policies (including infotaxis and near-optimal) is reported in a freely available dataset generated with `OTTO` [@dataset].
   2. The gym wrapper makes the source-tracking POMDP easily accessible to the reinforcement learning community.
 OpenAI Gym [@gym] is the _de facto_ standard for simulators.
 It is compatible with most general-purpose model-free reinforcement learning libraries (e.g., Stable Baselines [@stable-baselines3], OpenAI-Baselines [@openai-baselines], RLlib [@RLlib], CleanRL [@CleanRL], ChainerRL/PFRL [@PFRL]).

 # Mentions